A genuine test for hyperuniformity: Maximum likelihood estimation

-Using the same wave vectors as for Figs.~\ref{estimators_H0} and \ref{histograms_H0_t0}, we repeat the optimization for $10^6$ independent simulations of the vector of $(X_1,\ldots,X_n)$ for each choice of $s$, $t$, and $L$.
-We then approximate the densities of $\widehat{s}(X_1,\ldots,X_n)$ and $\widehat{t}_1(X_1,\ldots,X_n)$ with histograms of the simulation results, see Figs.~\ref{histograms_H0_t1} and \ref{histograms_H1} for simulations with $s=0$ and $s>0$, respectively.
-The inset in Fig.~\ref{histograms_H0_t1} and the left panel in Fig.~\ref{histograms_H1} show the stabilization of the size of the atom.
-Asymptotic unbiasedness and consistency are illustrated in Figs.~\ref{estimators_H1_t} and \ref{estimators_H1_s}.
+Using the commensurable wave vectors $K_r$ from \eqref{eq:reciprocal}, i.e., the same wave vectors as for Figures~\ref{estimators_H0} and \ref{histograms_H0_t0}, we repeat the optimization for $10^6$ independent simulations of the vector of $(X_1,\ldots,X_n)$ for each choice of $s$, $t$, and $L$.
+We then approximate the densities of $\widehat{s}(X_1,\ldots,X_n)$ and $\widehat{t}_1(X_1,\ldots,X_n)$ using histograms of the simulation results.
+See Figures~\ref{histograms_H0_t1} and \ref{histograms_H1} for simulations with $s=0$ and $s>0$, respectively.
+The inset in Figure~\ref{histograms_H0_t1} and the left panel in Figure~\ref{histograms_H1} illustrate the stabilization of the atom's mass.
+Asymptotic unbiasedness and consistency are demonstrated in Figures~\ref{estimators_H1_t} and \ref{estimators_H1_s}.